 The grade of S is awarded to graduate students for work in graduate courses that otherwise would receive a grade of B– or better and for work in undergraduate courses that otherwise would receive a grade of C– or better.

 Graduate students, under certain circumstances, may be assigned grades of S or U, but units earned in this way will not be counted in calculating the grade point average.
 Petitions to elect S/U grading are available from the Graduate Studies Office and must be signed by your graduate adviser.
-Graduate students may petition to take no more than one course per quarter on an S/U grading basis.
+Prior to advancement to candidacy, graduate students may petition to take no more than one course per quarter on an S/U grading basis.
+Doctoral students who are advanced to candidacy and master's students who have completed all the courses included on their program of study and advanced to candidacy may, with the approval of the Graduate Adviser and the Dean of Graduate Studies, taken an unlimited number of courses on an S/U basis including courses offered by student's major program.
 A graduate course in which a C, D or F grade is received may not be repeated with the S/U option.

 In specific approved courses, instructors will assign only Satisfactory or Unsatisfactory grades.
 Such courses count toward the maximum number of units graded S allowable toward the degree, as specified by each degree program.

 For a course extending over more than one quarter (designated "deferred grading only, pending completion of sequence" in course descriptions), evaluation of student performance is deferred until the end of the final quarter.
 Provisional grades of IP are assigned in the intervening quarters and are replaced with the final grade at the completion of the sequence.
 In order to gain credit toward graduation, a student must successfully complete the entire sequence.
 For electing P/NP grading for a course graded in-progress, see Passed/Not Passed (P/NP) Grading, above.